-I wish you could smell my house right now.
-This afternoon I made the Best Cajun Style Red Beans and Rice, and it is amazing!
-This Red Beans and Rice recipe rivals every recipe I tried in New Orleans, and I always want more!
+Are you craving some delicious New Orleans style Red Beans and Rice?
+I wish you could smell my house right now because this afternoon I made the best Cajun Style Red Beans and Rice, and it is amazing!
+This Red Beans and Rice recipe rivals every version I tried in New Orleans, and it always leaves people wanting more!

-My freezer also provided me with last year’s jalapenos from the garden.
-Boy did they spice things up!
-(Do jalapenos get hotter when frozen?
-I think mine did!)
 This recipe is not light-your-mouth-on-fire hot, but it does have lots of great flavor and spice which makes it the perfect dish for a chilly night!
-If you want to add a little more heat, use more cayenne or substitute a can of diced tomatoes with chiles for the can of diced tomatoes.
-Since that is what I had in the cabinet today, that is what I used for this red beans and rice recipe.
+If you want to add a little more heat after adding the jalapenos, use more ground cayenne pepper or substitute a can of diced tomatoes with chilies for the can of diced tomatoes.
+Since the diced tomatoes and chilies at is what I had in the cabinet today, that is what I used for this red beans and rice recipe.

 Another key to great red beans and rice lies in the cooking vessels you use.
-I have a huge cast iron pan which I love to use to brown all the meats and veggies for the first part of this recipe.
-Then, I pour all of that goodness into a huge stock pot like this one.
-The flavors built throughout the day in the stock pot are just amazing.
+I have a huge cast iron pan (linked below) which I love to use to brown all the meats and veggies for the first part of this recipe.
+Then, I pour all of that goodness into a huge stock pot (also linked below).
+The flavors that develop throughout the day in the stock pot are just amazing.
 While this recipe takes a while to cook, it is worth every minute!